HK1994/designing-data-intensive-applications-notes/README.md

 _Triggers_ let you register custom application code that is automatically executed when a data change occurs in a database system.
 Trigger then logs this change into a seperate table, which can then be read by an external process.

 ### Problems with Replication Lag

+Reasons for wanting replication: tolerate node failures, scalability (processing more requests), latency.

+Leader-based replication requires all writes to go through single node, but reads can go to any replica.
+For common web workload of mostly reads, only a few writes, this is an attractive option.
+Create many followers and distributes read requests across them.

+This read-scaling architecture, increase read requests by adding followers.
+Only realistically works with async replication.
+If sync, one node outage could bring entire system unavailable for writing.

+If you read from an asynchronous follower, you might see outdated information - not all writes replicated in the follower.
+Eventual consistency.

+_replication lag_ is the time for a read on the leader reflected in the follower.
+In practice, could be a fraction of a second, but if the system is operating near capacity, or problem in the network, lag can be seconds on even minutes.

+Three examples likely to occur when there is replication lag...

+#### Reading Your Own writes

+Many applicaitons let the user submit some data, then view submission.

+New data sent to leader for write, but can be read from a follower.

+With async replication, if the user views the dat shortly after making a wirte, the new data may not yet have reached the replica.
+Appears as if the user has lost their data.

+This situation requires _read-ater-write consistency_, also known as _read-your-writes consistency_.
+Guarantees that they will always see any updates they submitted themselves.

+How to implement read-after-write consistency with leader-based replication?
+Few solutions...

+* When reading something a user modified, read it from the leader.
+Requires knowing wether something has been modified without actually querying it.
+For example - profile information on social network, not editable by anyone else, thus only read from the leader.

+* If most things in the application are editable, this approach will not work as most reads will go to the leader.
+One could track the time of the last update and, only read from the leader for a minute.
+Could also monitor the replication lag on followers and prevent queries on followers more than a minute behind the leader.

+* The client can remember timestamp of its most recent write - then the system can ensure the replica serving reads reflects updates at least until the timestamp. if replica not up-to-date, handle by another replica or wait until replica has caught up.

+* Additional complexity if replicas are distributed across data centers.
+Any request needs to be routed to data centre that contains the leader.

+If user is accessing service from multiple devices then it becomes more complicated.
+Might want to provide _cross-device_ read-after-write consistency: data updates should be relfected across devices.

+In this case there are additional issues to consider...

+* Approaches that require a timestamp become more difficult, as one device does not have the information of another.

+* If multiple data centres - no guarantee devices' requests are routed to the same one.

+#### Monotonic Reads

+Second example is that when reading async, it is possible to see things _moving backward in time_.

+When user makes the same query to two different replicas, and one is lagging behind the other.
+The second returns the state of the system earlier in time.

+_Monontonic reads_ is a guarantee that this kind of anomoly does not happen.
+Lesser guarantee than strong consistency, but a stronger guarantee than eventual consistency.
+Monotonic reads means that if a user makes several reads in sequence, they will not read older data after having previously read newer data.

+One solution is to ensure the user always reads from the same replica i.e. take hash of user ID and route there rather than randomly.

+#### Consistent Prefix Reads

+If some partitions are replicated slower than others, a reader may observe that answer occurred before the question.

+_Consistent prefix reads_ guarantees that if a sequence of writes happens in a specific order, then anyone reading those writes will see them appear in the same order.

+This is a particularly acute problem in partitioned databases.

+If the DB always applies writes in the same order, reads always see a consistent prefix, so this anomaly cannot happen.
+However, if many distributed databases different partitions operate independently so there is no global ordering of writes.

+One solution is to ensure that any writes related to one another are written to the same partition - but this cannot be done efficiently in some applications.

+#### Solutions for Replication Lag

+When working with an eventually consistent system, worth thinking about how the application behaves if replication lag increases to several minutes or even hours.
+Important to design the system to provide stronger guarantees (e.g. read-after-write) if it is a problem.

+Ideally, application developers don't have to worry about subtle replication issues, and trust DBs to do the 'right' thing. this is why _transactions_ exist.

+### Multi-Leader Replication

+Leader-base replication has one big down-side.
+If the leader is unavailable, you can't write to the database.

+#### Use Cases for Multi-Leader Replication

+Rarely makes sense to use a multi-leader setup within a single data center, as the benefits don't outweigh the complexity.

+##### Multi-data center operation

+Able to tolerate the failure of an entire data center, or to be closer to your users. can have leader in _each_ data center.
+Within each data center, regular leader-follower replication is used; between datacenters, each leader replicates its changes to leaders in other datacenters.

+How does single-leader vs multi-leader fare in multi-data center deployment?

+* Performance.
+Single-leader configuration every write must go to other data center with the leader, which can add significant latency for writes.
+Multi-leader config, every write can be processed in the local data center and is replicated asynchronoously to the other data centers.
+Therefore inter-data center network delay is hidden.

+* Tolerance of data center outages.
+If data center fails with a single-leader config, failover can promote a follower in another data center to be leader.
+In multi-leader config, each data center can continue operating independently of the others and replication catces up when the failed center comes back online.

+* Tolerance of network problems.
+Single-leader config is very sensistive to problems in the network between data centers.
+Multi-leader replication with async replication can usually tolerate problems better: temporary network interruption does not prevent write being processed.

+Multi-leader has a big downside - the same data may be concurrently modified in two data centers, which must be resolved.

+There are often subtle pitfalls in multi-leader replication - autoincrementing keys, triggers, integrity constraints.
+Multi-leader often considered dangers and avoided where possible.

+##### Client with offline operation

+Consider calendar app on your phone, you need to be able to make read requests, and make write requests even when offline.
+Any changes need to be synced when you come online.

+In this case, every device has a local leader (accepts writes), and there is an async multi-leader replication process between replicas of calendar devices.
+Replication lag can by hours or even days.

+Architecturally, this is the same as multi-leader replication between data centers, taken to the extreme.